 4. Sign up for a secured credit card: If your credit is so bad that you keep getting denied for a credit card or loan, try signing up for a secured credit card.
 Since you put down a deposit for a secured credit card, it doesn’t matter how bad your credit is, secured credit cards are available for everyone.
 Just make sure to apply for a card that reports to all 3 credit bureaus, otherwise having the extra line of credit won’t affect your credit score.
 This card reports to all 3 credit bureaus and has a low annual fee.

 Keep in mind, the only guaranteed way to raise your credit score is to wait until negative information expires from your credit report, which takes 7 years (some bankruptcies take 10 years.)
-Keep paying your bills on time and keep your credit utilization rate as high as possible and you should see a different in your credit score with patience and time.
+Keep paying your bills on time and keep your credit utilization rate as high as possible and you should see a difference in your credit score with patience and time.